See also: Ortlieb Duffle RS140

-Initially I tried using the UDB as a backpack (left) but, like trying to do that with any holdall, it’s only a short term solution that puts a huge strain on your shoulders.
+Initially, I tried using the UDB as a backpack (left) but, like trying to do that with any holdall, it’s only a short term solution that puts a huge strain on your shoulders.
 Plus I found the harness was poorly positioned so the pack sat high on my back, further increasing the centre of gravity, but running the shoulder straps loose (as left) didn’t work either.
-It became clear the include harness was not intended for anything more than short hauls.
-What was needed was a frame of some sort or a better harness.
+It became clear the included harness was not intended for anything more than short hauls.
+What was needed was a frame of some sort, or a better harness.
 You can read a summary of my experiments here.
-In the end I found the NRS Paragon pack harness suited my needs best.
+In the end the NRS Paragon pack harness suited my needs best.

 What I like about my UDB is that it’s a simple, rugged and basic big-ass bag with handy handles and a reliably submersion-proof closure.
 There are no gimmicks unless you count the purge valve.
 On the water it eliminates any worries about stuff getting wet and of course it’s something to hold on to if your boat get shot out from under you by a dozy spearfisherman.

 Watershed still make bags with drysuit zips – see the gallery below or the website.
 But they’re either huge or just a bit on the small side or are priced for military procurement departments only.
 I also used Watershed’s 80-litre Westwater (above – more like 70L) for packrafting day trips, but pushed it a bit hard on one cross-country MTB ride which ripped out one of the strap fixtures.